Chewy Pumpkin Snickerdoodle Cookies

 -

-Don’t skip the browning step – Browning butter adds a rich, nutty flavor that takes these cookies from good to unforgettable.
-Just keep an eye on it so it doesn’t burn!
+Don’t skip browning the butter – This step adds a nutty flavor that takes your cookies to the next level.
+Just keep an eye on it to avoid burning!

 -